MDalorian/FinalAssignment/README.md

-This is a Final Assignmnet in Course course.
+This is a Final Assignmnet in Coursera course.